Cheesebuddy Cheese buddy ingredients: what the label says

 Does the calcium make it a healthier choice?

-It does add some calcium, but the overall score stays very low because the formulation is still highly processed.
+It does add some calcium, but the overall score lands in the very low range because the formulation is still highly processed.

 Sources and method